 - Who executes the laws?

 - What happens if it is suspected that a law does not comply with the Constitution?

 - What happens if the Constitutional Court finds that a law does not comply with the Constitution?

 - When does the effect of a law cease?

-11.00 - sitting of the Committee on Human and Minority Rights and Gender Equality (National Assembly House, 13 Nikola Pasic Square, hall 2)
+10.00 - sitting of the Committee on Constitutional and Legislative Issues (National Assembly House, 13 Nikola Pasic Square, hall 4)

-14.15 - members of the Committee on the Rights of the Child meet with participants of the Annual Conference of South-East Europe Children’s Ombudspersons’ Network (National Assembly House, 13 Nikola Pasic Square, Small Hall)
+11.00 - final event of the European Union Twinning project “Strengthening the capacities of the National Assembly of the Republic of Serbia in the European integration process” (National Assembly House, 13 Nikola Pasic Square, Small Hall)